-In consequence the wind speed at the nacelle met mast is a function of the yaw error γ and with increasing wind speeds, when the maximum rotor speed is reached, the magnitude of this effects changes.
-In order to be able to apply the method of Section 3.1 with the nacelle wind speed device, we correct the influence of the yaw error on the wind speed by introducing the following first order multi linear regression model with two variables being wind speed ν and yaw error γ :
+In consequence the wind speed at the nacelle met mast is a function of the yaw error $\gamma$ and with increasing wind speeds, when the maximum rotor speed is reached, the magnitude of this effects changes.
+In order to be able to apply the method of Sect.
+3.1 with the nacelle wind speed device, we correct the influence of the yaw error on the wind speed by introducing the following first-order multilinear regression model with the two variables being wind speed v and yaw error $\gamma$ :